mharen/mharen.github.io/blog/2016/2016-08-another-bittersweet-goodbye.md

 This goodbye bears no resemblance to the first one I shared.
 It’s more like all the ones since: mostly sweet, mostly happy, a little sad, and planned.
 We had no idea what was happening with J two years ago when he was suddenly taken from our home to live with a relative.
 In the void of knowing what to expect we got too close.
 In the years since we’ve prepared ourselves for the reality that most of the time these kiddos go home and it doesn’t have to make sense.
 This personal growth has come through hard-earned experience, and through the council of many wonderful friends who exhibit a love for foster children we admire.

 We say goodbye to A and I for what we hope is the last time.
 I hope their family provides them the home that every child deserves.
-I hope we <i>don’t</i> see them again because to see them again will mean that trauma has cruelly visited them again.
+I hope we *don’t* see them again because to see them again will mean that trauma has cruelly visited them again.

 And while we’ve learned to weather the acute pain of the goodbye, this placement is hard for us in a new way: the pain has been chronic.
 This has been a long placement.
 It warms my heart to see how far they’ve come in our care, but the investment in their lives has been taxing for us and our bio kids.
 It’s been so difficult!
 And so rewarding!
 Life is messy; that’s how it works.